DuelingGroks/UAP-Gerb-Video-Database/UAPGerb/07 Gerbs UAP Video Analyses/15 UFOs in the Private Sector - Lockheed Martin.md

 00;15;05;27 - 00;15;29;09
 [[Bernard Haisch|Haisch]]
 > "The [[Advanced Aerospace Threat Identification Program (AATIP)|AATIP]] program has no relation to these.
 For much better funded deep black ones.
 Indeed, the black programs collectively have budgets in the 10 billion range and up.
 Topics apparently include both reverse engineering and extraterrestrial biology.
-The AATIP did find the UFO crash retrieval program via official channels, but was denied access to it because AATIP itself is not a [[Secure Access Program (SAP)|SAP]]."
+The AATIP did find the UFO crash retrieval program via official channels, but was denied access to it because AATIP itself is not a [[Special Access Program (SAP)|SAP]]."

 00;15;29;12 - 00;15;55;29
 [[Bernard Haisch|Haisch]]
-> "Senator Harry Reid petitioned the DoD to confer [[Secure Access Program (SAP)|SAP]] status to AATIP, but the DoD denied his request. ""
+> "Senator Harry Reid petitioned the DoD to confer [[Special Access Program (SAP)|SAP]] status to AATIP, but the DoD denied his request. ""

 Gerb
 And lastly, guys, while not a Lockheed employee, let's take a look at USAF Master Sergeant [[Edgar Fouche]].